 In some cases, sustainability has found its way onto service company agendas as a result of industry quotas and legislative demands, some firms simply want to become more environmentally-friendly from an ethical standpoint, others see it going hand-in-hand with business reputation and cost-savings.

-As a leading motoring journalist recently pointed out – motives are not really the point, it’s the end result that counts.
+Moral motivations may have taken a backseat during the recent economic downturn when, for many, business survival became the key objective.
+But as a leading motoring journalist recently pointed out – motives are not really the point, it’s the end result that counts.

 Indeed those still to be convinced by moral arguments can ill-afford to ignore the fact that an environmental policy will invariably prove to also be a financially beneficial one – and this truth is particularly applicable for companies operating vehicle fleets.

 In short, a green fleet policy means greater efficiency.
 This translates to lower fuel consumption, which in turn equals reduced costs and green house gas emissions.
 The business case for its introduction is therefore unequivocal.